 It’s really quiet.
 It was 70 DB on max mode on hard floor, which is significantly less than the Roomba 980 on max, and it goes way down from there.
 It’s probably one of the quietest robot vacuums I’ve tested.

 It has a nice low profile at 3.6 inches, the same as most Roombas, but it does much better with climbing 90 degree obstacles and it’s light years better than any Roomba in terms of not disturbing small throw rugs.

-I personally have yet to test a robot mop hybrid that is very effective at mopping and the E25 was no different.
-I tested it with some stains that have been on the studio floor for about a week, and after running a full cycle, it didn’t get the stains.
-It’s serviceable as a mop if you just want a surface cleaning but it’s not going to take the place of a mop.
-But again, I’ve yet to find a robot vacuum hybrid that can.
+We personally have yet to test a robot mop hybrid that is very effective at mopping and the E25 was no different.
+We tested it with some stains that have been on the studio floor for about a week, and after running a full cycle, it didn’t get the stains.
+It’s serviceable as a mop if you just want a surface cleaning but it’s not going to take the place of a steam mop.
+But again, we’ve yet to find a robot vacuum hybrid that can.